 On the upper end of the quality scale, there are diminishing returns.
 The difference in perceived quality between an 75% and 100% quality setting is hard to see, but it increases the file size significantly.

-Given the above results, I would likely select the export of 60-75 quality.
+Given the above results, selecting the export of 65-75 quality.
 It strikes the correct balance of quality and optimal image file size.

 3. Image SEO

-Now that you’ve got your images sized correctly, they have been optimized, all the unnecessary data has been stripped away and you’ve just uploaded them to your site – now you’ll want to add ALT tags!
+Now that you’ve got your images sized, optimized and uploaded to your site – now you’ll want to add ALT tags!
 This is the final step in creating optimized images for SEO purposes.
 The ALT tag is what search engines use to read images.
 Without them, your images are pretty much non-existent on the web.

 So that’s it folks.
 The 3 steps to having optimized images for your website.